Constraints on DBI dark energy with chameleon mechanism: conclusion

 The results from recent cosmological observations, such as DESI DR2 and DES Y5, suggest that dark energy might not be constant but rather evolving.
 Various proposals have been put forward for constructing dynamical dark energy models.
 In this work, we consider the Dirac-Born-Infeld (DBI) dark energy model and investigate its viability in light of current cosmological observations.
 We study this model both with and without the inclusion of the chameleon mechanism.

-Current cosmological observations, such as Pantheon Plus, DES Y5, DESI DR2, and the compressed Planck likelihood, have been used to constrain these models.
-An AdS throat with $f(\phi) = \lambda / \phi^4$ and a potential of the form $V(\phi) = m_0^2 \phi^2 + m_1^2 \phi^4$ has been considered in this study.
-A key finding of our analysis is that, in the absence of the chameleon mechanism, the mean value $m_1 \simeq 0$ indicates that the DBI field might lack self-interaction.
-Conversely, for the DBI dynamics with the chameleon mechanism, we do not find any constraints on the potential parameters.
-Instead, we find that the warp parameter satisfies $\eta \geq 0$, while the chameleon coupling parameter satisfies $\beta \leq 0$.
-For different choices of the coupling parameter $\beta$, the evolution of the background cosmological parameters remains identical; however, the equation of state parameter $w_{DE}$ tends to reside more in the quintessence region in the past.
-We do not observe any phantom barrier crossing for this class of models under the current assumptions for the throat and the potential.
+Current cosmological observations, including Pantheon Plus, DES Y5, DESI DR2, and the compressed Planck likelihood, have been used to constrain these models.
+In this study, we consider an AdS throat with $f(\phi) = \lambda / \phi^4$ and a potential of the form $V(\phi) = m_0^2 \phi^2 + m_1^2 \phi^4$.

+A key finding of our analysis is that, for both cases—DBI with and without the chameleon mechanism—the mean value $m_1 \simeq 0$ suggests that the DBI field may lack significant self-interaction.
+In addition, we find an upper bound on the potential parameter $m_1$.
+We also observe that the warp parameter satisfies $\eta \geq 0$, while the chameleon coupling parameter is constrained to $\beta \leq 0$.
+For different choices of the coupling parameter $\beta$, the evolution of the background cosmological parameters remains essentially unchanged; however, the equation of state parameter $w_{\mathrm{DE}}$ tends to lie more within the quintessence region at earlier times.
+Under the current assumptions for the throat and the potential, we do not observe any crossing of the phantom divide.

-We have also performed a statistical model comparison for these models by computing the $\Delta \text{AIC}$ relative to the $\Lambda$CDM model.
-These models show moderate to strong evidence in favor of dynamical dark energy and remain viable from an observational point of view, at least at the background level.
-One could also choose different warped potentials $W(\phi)$ motivated by other string-inspired models for further analysis.
+We have also performed a statistical model comparison by computing the $\Delta \mathrm{AIC}$ relative to the $\Lambda$CDM model.
+Although these models provide a slightly better fit to the data than $\Lambda$CDM, the $\Lambda$CDM model remains statistically favored.
+The chameleon mechanism does not improve $\Delta \chi^{2}$, while the additional parameter $\beta$ increases the $\Delta \mathrm{AIC}$ penalty, rendering the model slightly less favored than its non-chameleon counterpart relative to $\Lambda$CDM.